latentflip/tracker-roadmap/README.markdown

 ## Tracker Roadmap

-Tracker Roadmap is a small utility application that turns your "Pivotal Tracker":http://www.pivotaltracker.com release stories into a high level roadmap.
+Tracker Roadmap is a small utility application that turns your Pivotal Tracker release stories into a high level roadmap.

 ### Installation